Valuing the data elephant

 1 OCT 2018

-In times gone by, business strategies were solely concerned with revenue generation and cost-saving initiatives.
+In times gone by, business strategies would focus solely on revenue generation and cost-saving initiatives.
 Expenditure was reserved for purchasing stock that would yield a financial return and labourers were paid the bare minimum.

-If Gaskell, Dickens and Hardy novels portraying working conditions in the 1800s are anything to go by, the workers of yesteryear were neither engaged, happy nor healthy.
-But bosses didn’t care so long as their pockets were lined.
+If Gaskell, Dickens and Hardy novels portraying working conditions in the 1800s are anything to go by, the workers of yesteryear were not engaged, happy or healthy.
+But the bosses didn’t care so long as their pockets were lined.
 Back then, there was no productivity puzzle to solve – if employees were not productive, they were out.

-In 1954, Peter Drucker’s coinage of the term ‘knowledge work’ responded to the fact that men and women on the assembly lines were slowly being replaced by people who were paid to produce ideas, as opposed to goods.
-As factory floors began to morph into corporate workspaces, organisations had to recruit and retain not just bodies, but also brains.
+In 1954, management consultant giant Peter Drucker coined the term ‘knowledge work’ in response to the fact that the miners, steelworkers, and men and women on assembly lines were slowly being replaced by people who were paid to produce ideas as opposed to goods.
+As factory floors began to morph into corporate workspaces, organisations had to recruit and retain not just bodies, but brains.
+And ideas can only flourish, and cash can only flow, if brains have what they need to function.

 While it is difficult to put a price on ideas, nobody engaged in the knowledge economy would doubt their value.
 Today, the dial continues to turn from viewing humans as ‘resources’ to treating employees as ‘consumers’, especially when it comes to luring in the next generation of talent.